godotengine/godot-docs/getting_started/workflow/export/changing_application_icon_for_windows.rst

 .. image:: img/icon_result.png

-.. note:: if your icon isn't showing up properly try clearing the icon cache
+.. note:: if your icon isn't showing up properly, on Windows 10, try clearing
-          by opening `Run` and using the command ``ie4uinit.exe -ClearIconCache`` or ``ie4uinit.exe -show`` on Windows 10
+             the icon cache.
+To do so, open `Run` and call the command ``ie4uinit.exe -ClearIconCache`` or ``ie4uinit.exe -show``.